CloudSlang/atom-cloudslang-package/README.md

-for | template for an iterative step parallel\_loop | template for a step of type parallel loop property | template for a system property
+for | template for an iterative step parallel\_loop | template for a step of type parallel loop property | template for a system property property with properties | template for a system property with all possible properties
 @input | template for input documentation
 @description | template for file description
 @prerequisites | template for prerequisite documentation